Just111n/computer_vision_space_occupancy_project/model_training/README.md

 **By default**, the script will attempt to build the datasets from `../mit_indoor/` directory, which contains image and annotation data for image segmentation and object detection tasks.

-For the purpose of this project, the script will also default to extracting data from the `meeting_room` sub-directory.

 The `../mit_indoor/` directory (or any input data directory) is expected to have the following structure:

 ```text